-Cosmic Plaything: Agrajag, a being who is repeatedly reincarnated and then killed by Arthur Dent.
+Cosmic Plaything: Agrajag, a being who is repeatedly reincarnated by whatever forces are behind such things, only to have every single lifetime - oyster, bowl of petunias, flea, innocent bystander - wiped out by Arthur Dent.
 Agrajag is driven mad by his own repeated murders.

 The Dreaded: The Krikkitmen are known and feared throughout the rest of the galaxy for waging the bloodiest war in history.
 Their alarmingly efficient Krikkit robots are depicted as even more fearsome than they are.

 Expy: The whole story began its life as a Doctor Who screenplay (Doctor Who and the Krikketmen), so some of the characters are reimagined as expies of Doctor Who characters.
 For example, Slartibartfast is an expy of the Doctor, Arthur Dent and Trillian are both expies of the Doctor's companion(s).